raganwald/raganwald.github.com/_posts/2018-09-12-auto-vivifying-hash.md

 [rule of three]: https://en.wikipedia.org/wiki/Rule_of_three_(computer_programming)

 Why wait for the third use?
 And why do we even count the first use?
 Well, there is a cost to de-duplication, often in the form of generalization and/or abstraction.
 Take the `Hash` class.
-If we write the entire class but only use it to make the `AutoVivivifyingHash` class, we are incurring the costs of de-duplication before we've even used it twice.
+If we write the entire class but only use it to make the `AutovivivifyingHash` class, we are incurring the costs of de-duplication before we've even used it twice.

 In essence, we're deciding that at some point we will use `Hash` again, and at that time we can benefit from a single class multiple pieces of code can share, but we'd like to pay that cost **now**.
 This is called _Premature Abstraction_.